About Austin

 Austin received his bone marrow transplant on January 15th, 2014 at Cincinnati Children’s Hospital Medical Center (CCHMC).
 His donor was a generous stranger from Germany.
 The bone marrow transplant caused Austin to have a compromised immune system similar to that of a newborn.
 He needed to quarantine and limit exposure because any illness could have been critical to his health.
 After nearly a year of limited contact and living in Cincinnati, Austin was able to return to Illinois and his high school to finish his senior year.

 At this time, Austin is fully recovered and considered to have a “normal” immune system.
-Austin is attending Arizona State University where he plans to graduate with a computer science degree in May, 2022. – See more HERE
+He graduated with a computer science degree from Arizona State University in May, 2022.
+He currently lives in Charleston, South Carolina, with his wife, Gretchen and works remotely as an AI & ML Engineer at CNA Insurance. – See more HERE